Be Here Now

 Which is what we practice when we meditate.

-But now we’re meditating – we’re aware that our monkey attention has darted away so we take command of it and gently sit it back down on the breath.
-In other words, we enact conscious choice.
-We don’t force it – we just encourage it to remain there.
+But now we’re meditating – so we’re aware that our monkey attention has darted away.
+We keep taking command of it and gently sitting it back down on the breath.
+In other words, we’re practicing conscious choice in each moment.

-And again, in the meditating mind, we’re immediately aware of where it has gone.
+And, of course, the monkey attention, being a creature of habit, doesn’t feel comfortable sitting still.
+So keeps darting away to whatever it can find – a worry, a memory, a fantasy.
+And again, in the meditating mind, we’re immediately aware of where it’s gone.
 So we practice conscious choice again.
-We take hold of our attention and we return it to the breath.
+We take hold of our attention and return it to the breath.

 As I write, I’m reminded of a man I met in one of the monasteries I trained at.
 He was a British guy, who’d been brought up in the slums of Leeds.
 As a youth, he’d been abused in terrible ways, and so lived in a constant state of rage.
 As such he was intensely violent.